jeanrocco/USBtoBluetooth-converter/README.md

 As I was getting ready to buy a Bluetooth keyboard, to really simplify the setup of a Raspberry Pi Zero 2W, I stumbled on this inexpensive USBtoBluetooth converter.
 I already had a Pico W with soldered male headers, and instead of trying to desolder them; risky business, I chose to used matching colors female prototyping wires soldered to the USB individual wires; easy to do and error forgiving.
-All solder joints are covered with heatshrink tubing, and the whole gizmo fits in a pill box :-) which provides all the strains release necessary.
+All solder joints are covered with heatshrink tubing, and the whole gizmo fits in a pill box :-) which provides all the strains releaf necessary.
 At my age, I have tons of these ...